Jasminepani11/SIH26168-Dead-Reckoning/documentation/literature_review.md

  5. Relevance to the Proposed System

-The reviewed literature provides a foundation for selecting appropriate sensor data, preprocessing techniques, machine-learning approaches, and evaluation methods for the proposed AI-ML based Intelligent Dead Reckoning System.
+The reviewed literature provides a foundation for selecting appropriate sensor data, preprocessing techniques, machine-learning approaches, and evaluation methods for the proposed Intelligent Dead Reckoning System.